Then you’ve pretty well done everything there is to do in this town.”

 I admired this building which managed to combine both old and new in one apartment.

-From there it was a search for the San Franciscan Monastery that we had heard about in the Fishing Museum.
-It had a ‘secret’ cemetery of 11th century icons hidden inside where the guide told us “if you ring the bell they might let you in!”
+NEXT: From there it was a search for the San Franciscan Monastery that we had heard about in the Fishing Museum.
+It had a ‘secret’ cemetery of 11th century icons hidden inside where the host had told us “if you ring the bell they might let you in!”